 Callaghan Mortuary & Crematory Is Ready to Help

 There are many customs and rituals to observe in order to properly honor your loved one at the end of his or her life.
-Our Livermore mortuary and crematorium is ready to serve.
+Our Livermore mortuary and crematorium are ready to serve.
 We can provide transport from your home to the burial site or crematory, and we can help plan the ceremony to fit the needs of your faith.

 Let our family help your family honor your loved one.